 Minor because: The issue was isolated and had no safety impact, or the vendor verified the supplier has a 10 CFR Part 21 procedure and is effectively implementing it.

--than-minor if: The issue is repetitive, and the vendor did not verify the suppliers had a 10 CFR Part 21 procedure and were effectively implementing it.
+More-than-minor if: The issue is repetitive, and the vendor did not verify the suppliers had a 10 CFR Part 21 procedure and were effectively implementing it.

 -or-